theUnrelated/Shopify_Anchanto_Integration/README.md

 ```
 but I believe it is going to be deprecated in 2021.

+Alternatively, you can use ZAPPA or SAM for the dependencies but personally, that would be much more complicated to the solution above.

 ## Functions
 1. Order creation
 2. Inventory Sync